Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: QM: Effective Hamiltonian

-By contrast, momentum dependence of $m(\vec{k})$ solely originates from the split-off band projection in the presence of the $D$ field.
-As result, $m(\vec{k})$ changes sign at some momentum $|\vec{k}|$, thereby yielding an \emph{annular} Fermi surface in the normal state when a \emph{small} chemical potential places the Fermi energy within the valence or conduction band.
-In Figs.~\ref{fig:bands}(a) and (c), we depict such annular Fermi surfaces in BBLG and RTLG, respectively.
+A final comment in this context is due at this stage.
+Notice that the term proportional to $\beta_3$, namely $m (\vec{k})$ represents a momentum-dependent Semenoff-type mass, that opens a gap near the charge neutrality point~\cite{semenoff}.
+Due to the requisite simultaneous presence of layer polarization, layer antiferromagnet, and anomalous Hall orders to realize a nondegenerate QM, its momentum independent component is given by $m(0)=m_0=|V-\Delta_{\rm LAF}-\Delta_{\rm QAH}|$, as mentioned previously.
+By contrast, momentum dependence of $m(\vec{k})$ solely originates from the split-off band projection in the presence of the $D$-field.
+As a result, $m(\vec{k})$ changes sign at some momentum $|\vec{k}|$, thereby yielding disconnected and annular Fermi rings in the normal state for small and moderate chemical potential, respectively, finally giving way to simply connected Fermi rings at larger doping.
+Such changes in the Fermi ring topology take place through Lifshitz transitions.
+In the top rows of Figs.~\ref{fig:SCbandBBLG} and~\ref{fig:SCbandRTLG}, we depict the evolution of the Fermi rings in BBLG and RTLG, respectively.
 If, on the other hand, we introduce effects of displacement field after the band projection, then $m(\vec{k})$ becomes momentum independent.
-It then produces a uniform mass gap near the charge neutrality, resulting in a simply connected regular Fermi surface upon doping.
+It then produces a uniform mass gap near the charge neutrality, resulting in only a simply connected regular Fermi ring upon doping.
+Next, we proceed to discuss the PDW instability of QM.